BrianWu1010/ToolNet-Mechanical-Tool-Classifier-with-PyTorch/README.md

 # ToolNet-Mechanical-Tool-Classifier-with-PyTorch
-In this project, I built and trained neural networks using PyTorch to classify images of mechanical tools into 8 categories (e.g., hammer, wrench, pliers).
-The goal was to deepen my understanding of neural network architectures, training loops, and model evaluation.
+In this assignment, I developed a neural network model using PyTorch to classify images of mechanical tools into one of eight categories, such as hammer, wrench, and pliers.
+The project was designed to reinforce my understanding of neural networks by implementing both a fully connected (ANN) and a convolutional neural network (CNN) and comparing their performance.

-What I Did

-Developed a feedforward neural network (ANN) from scratch and implemented the full training pipeline

-Used PyTorch to manage data loading, batching, model definition, loss computation, and optimization

-Experimented with hyperparameters such as learning rate, batch size, and number of hidden layers

-Visualized training and validation loss to monitor overfitting and underfitting

-Compared model performance between a basic ANN and a Convolutional Neural Network (CNN)

-Gained practical experience distinguishing between training, validation, and test splits

-Key Learnings

-How to structure and implement the training loop in PyTorch

-The effect of hyperparameter tuning on model convergence and generalization

-Differences in performance and feature extraction between ANNs and CNNs

-The importance of model evaluation using validation/test sets and loss visualization
+I began by constructing a feedforward neural network from scratch, writing the full training loop including data loading, batching, forward pass, loss calculation, and backpropagation using PyTorch.
+I worked with a dataset of mechanical tool images and applied standard data preprocessing and augmentation techniques to improve generalization.

+Throughout the training process, I experimented with various hyperparameters such as learning rate, batch size, number of hidden layers, and epochs.
+I monitored both training and validation losses over time to evaluate convergence behavior and detect signs of overfitting or underfitting.
+I also split the dataset into training, validation, and test sets to ensure the model's performance was measured reliably.

+After training the ANN, I built a simple CNN to observe how convolutional layers impact feature extraction and classification accuracy.
+The CNN significantly outperformed the fully connected network, highlighting the effectiveness of localized feature learning for image data.

+Overall, this project helped me gain hands-on experience with model training, evaluation, and debugging in PyTorch.
+It deepened my understanding of core machine learning principles such as generalization, model complexity, and the importance of hyperparameter tuning.